A Dozen Great Golf Outings in New Jersey

 Serious golfers—of every skill level—love the unique and exciting links-style course at Egg Harbor Township's Twisted Dune Golf Club.
 Discover twisting landscapes with dramatic elevations and deep ravines—and a taste of the Scottish Coast on the Jersey Shore.

 Go "Old School" with Donald Ross

-The Bay Course is the first and more famous of two 18-hole courses at Stockton Seaview Hotel & Golf Club in Galloway.
+The Bay Course is the first and more famous of two 18-hole courses at Seaview, a Dolce Hotel in Galloway.
 It also has the honor of being crafted by legendary Donald Ross.
 Built in 1914, the course has been restored to his original links design, and the Atlantic Ocean winds still add an extra thrill.

 Try Golf's Kicky Hybrid: FootGolf

-At Crystal Springs Resort in Hamburg, both the 18-hole Cascades and 9-hole Minerals courses offer this unusual crossover sport.
+At Crystal Springs Resort in Hamburg, both the Cascades and Minerals 18-hole courses offer this unusual crossover sport.
 FootGolf can be described as two sports rolled into one, played by kicking a soccer ball into an oversized hole on a golf course.
 Fun for all ages!

 Tee It Up, "Tillie" Style

 In Eatontown, renowned course architect A.W.
 Tillinghast designed Suneagles Golf Club.
 Opened in 1926, its fairways have tested countless players and been the setting for noteworthy golf history.
 The creator summed it up, saying, "I maintain that the Suneagles Course ranks among the best of my creations."